Last Updated on February 20, 2023 by Dave Schoenbeck

 - Manage the pace of the call.
 The first topic is always the time-eater—everyone wants to be heard on the first topic.
 Stay in control and manage the timing.
 Encourage participants to write down any additional thoughts about an issue and send them to you after the meeting, then move on.

 - Make the call interactive.
 Asking for frequent input ensures that your participants stay on their toes and keeps minds from wandering (including your own.)
 Effective conference calls aren’t just one person talking the entire time.

 - Keep it short and sweet.
 As I’ve mentioned in a previous article, people tend to lose focus before the 20-minute mark of any meeting.
-Limit your conference call to 45 minutes maximum to get the most out of your participants.
+Limit So limit conference calls to 45 minutes maximum to get the most out of your participants.

 Hosting effective conference calls can take some trial and error.
-Click on my contact form to schedule a free one-on-one call with me, and I’ll help you work out a plan for powerful video conference calls.
+Click So click contact form to schedule a free one-on-one call with me, and I’ll help you work out a plan for powerful video conference calls.